SCIInstitute/ShapeWorks/Documentation/UseCases/UseCases.md

             python RunUseCase.py --use_case [insert name of use case here] --use_subsample 4

 This will select a representative sample of the specified size to run through the pipeline so that it runs faster and uses less memory.
-The sample is selected by running k-mean clustering, then picking one sample from each cluster so that the resulting sample is representative of all the data.
+The sample is selected by running clustering, then picking one sample from each cluster so that the resulting sample is representative of all the data.

 #### --interactive
 When the interactive tag is used, the user must press enter after each step.
 This allows the user to inspect the output between steps of the pipeline.